-- Turn on water. - 2.
-Purge air from carbonator tank by pulling relief valve until water comes out. - 3.
-Purge air from dispensing valves by activating dispensing valves until water comes out. - 4.
-Turn on CO2. - 5.
-Purge water from tank and lines by activating dispensing valves until CO2 comes out. - 6.
-Plug into Electric Supply (Properly grounded). - 7.
-Allow Carbonator to run until tank is full, then activate vales until a steady stream of carbonated water is flowing.
+- 1. Turn on Co2. - Purge air from carbonator tank by pulling relief valve 2 3 times - 3.
+Turn on water - 4.
+Plug into Electric Supply - 5.
+Purge carbonated water from tank and lines by activating dispensing valves until carbonated water is dispensed. - 6.
+Allow Carbonator to run until tank is full, then activate valves until a steady stream of carbonated water is flowing.